ansible/vscode-ansible/doc/development.md

 # Development

-To ease local development and testing, we use [tox](https://github.com/ansible/devtools/wiki/tox) but you can also call npm directly if you want.
+To ease local development and testing, we use [taskfile.dev](https://taskfile.dev/) but you can also call npm directly for most commands if you want.

+To see all the commands available, run `task -l` and it will list all of them along with their descriptions.

 ## Running & debugging the extension locally

 There are multiple ways to run this extension in debug mode, depending on your needs and setup.
-To run the default test suite, just run `tox`.
+To run the default test suite, just run `task`.

 ### Debug with language server from _npm_